Civil and Environmental Engineering

-The Department of Civil Engineering awards the George E. Haggart Scholarship to a deserving sophomore, the James and Jean Jorgenson Scholarship to a student with strong academic performance and leadership, and the John A. Oakey Memorial Scholarship to two outstanding juniors.
+The Department of Civil and Environmental Engineering awards the George E. Haggart Scholarship to a deserving sophomore, the James and Jean Jorgenson Scholarship to a student with strong academic performance and leadership, and the John A. Oakey Memorial Scholarship to two outstanding juniors.
 Many other scholarships are awarded to students.
 The scholarship awards range from $300 to $2,000.
 The Institute of Transportation Engineers (ITE) and ASCE student chapters recognize students who are active in their respective organizations.
 Other forms of financial aid are available through the Office of Student Financial Services.

 NDSU civil engineering graduates are very successful in finding excellent jobs.
 Most have selected a job before graduation and others within a few weeks of graduation.
 The work varies in regard to type of activity and location.
 Civil engineers can work in the office, in the field or a combination of the two.
 They can work primarily with numbers involving intricate designs or with people in management or sales.

 Job placement of recent NDSU civil engineering graduates indicates a variety of work experience.
 About 40 percent of the graduates have gone to work for consulting engineering firms and another 40 percent with city, state and federal government.
 The remainder is employed by industry, contractors and the military or has gone to graduate school at NDSU or other universities.
 Most graduates are involved in more than one type of civil engineering activity.
 Some students accept jobs in which they are not involved in a specific civil engineering activity, but use their engineering background in other activities.
 Job placement of our graduates in the last few years has been 75 to 100 percent.
 The starting salaries accepted by recent civil engineering graduates were between $46,000 and $68,000.